Toggle menu

 Key Points (Table 34b)

-1. Just under half of Glasgow households (48.0%) are managing well financially compared to more than half of Scotland's households (56.0%).
-A higher proportion of Glasgow households (12.0%) are not managing well, or are in deep financial trouble, than Scotland's households (9.0%).
+1. Less than half of Glasgow households (46.1%) are managing well financially compared to just under half of Scotland's households (49.0%).
+A higher proportion of Glasgow households (43.4%) are getting by than Scotland's households (39.9%) with similar proportions of Glasgow (10.5%) and Scotland's (11.1%) households not managing well.

 Share this page